 Mr. Kroenke’s enthusiasm and vision ensure that Denver will continue to be the top entertainment destination in the Rocky Mountain region for generations to come.
 Local media outlets have consistently named Mr. Kroenke one of the most significant people in the Denver arts and entertainment community, saying “no other person entertains more people more often.”

 Mr. Kroenke is chairman and owner of The Kroenke Group, a private real estate investment and development company with properties located throughout the United States and Canada.
 Over the past four decades, he has built a reputation as one of the nation’s leading real estate developers.
 One of the largest ranch property owners in North America, Mr. Kroenke’s ownership stakes also includes the Screaming Eagle and Jonata vineyards.

 Mr. Kroenke’s current and former board and trustee memberships include Wal-Mart Stores, Inc., Central Bank Holding Company, Boone County National Bank, Community Investments Partnership of St. Louis, the College of the Ozarks, and the Missouri Basketball Hall of Fame.
 He is a member of St. Louis’ Civic Progress, which provides support and leadership for various community improvements that promote economic development, education and quality of life.
 In February 2009, Mr. Kroenke was enshrined into the Missouri Sports Hall of Fame.

 Mr. Kroenke holds undergraduate and graduate degrees from the University of Missouri.
-He and his wife, Ann, have a daughter, Whitney, an award winning documentary film producer; and a son, Josh, Governor of the Colorado Avalanche and Governor and President of the Denver Nuggets.
+He and his wife, Ann, have a daughter, Whitney, an award-winning documentary film producer; and a son, Josh, President and Governor of the Colorado Avalanche and Denver Nuggets.